 Hit the Settings icon on the top right to stumble upon the app’s other cool features.
 Call Experience gives you a Sidetone slider to adjust how loud you want to sound on phone calls, while the Call Equalizer adds more treble or bass to whoever is on the opposite end.
 There is also a priority toggle that enhances Bluetooth connectivity during calls.
 You’ll find some other toggle controls, as well as the Find My Jabra function that is clutch for relocating lost buds.

-Jabra Elite 85t: Battery life and charging case
+Jabra Elite 85t review: Battery life and charging case

 One positive is that the buds have terrific battery management, so you squeeze every bit of juice from the battery.
 I used them for 1.5 hours daily over a three-day span before recharging.
 High volume, heavy streaming, and ANC tend to drain the battery quickly on most wireless earbuds, but the Elite 85t optimizes power incredibly well.
 Setting up the Sleep Mode in the app preserves battery life as well by automatically turning off the buds when inactive anywhere between 15 minutes to 2 hours (you choose).